 Executive allocates \$1.0 million of proposed increase to DTMB, to be used to assist state agencies with providing services along prosperity region boundaries.
-House omits, in conjunction with non-concurring with Executive's proposed increase.
-House concurs with Executive's addition of reporting requirements and new language allowing two or more regional planning organizations to submit a joint application.
+House does not include, but concurs with Executive's addition of reporting requirements and new language allowing two or more regional planning organizations to submit a joint application.
+Senate and Conference concur with House.